More at rubyonrails.org:

 end

-This check will validate a comparison between any two comparable values.
+This validator will validate a comparison between any two comparable values.

 class Promotion < ApplicationRecord